JumpingKeyCaps/UIWaveDeformation/README.md

 - Kotlin + Jetpack Compose
 - Compose Canvas for drawing and graphic transformations
 - Compose Snapshot API for UI capture
+- AGSL shader (android 13+ only)
 - Coroutines and State management for animation and interaction
 - Math & trigonometry for wave modeling